 Floyd J. Nelli, 81, of Broadalbin, NY and formerly of Amsterdam, NY; passed away Thursday morning, January 23, 2020 after a long illness.

-To plant a memorial tree in honor of Floyd J. Nelli, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Floyd J. Nelli, please visit our Heartfelt Sympathies Store.

 Born on the South Side of Amsterdam, NY on March 28, 1938, he was the son of the late Sisto and Marianannine Parillo Nelli.